Vector Borne Diseases

 St. Louis Encephalitis

 St. Louis encephalitis can occur throughout most of the United States.
 Since 1964, there have been more than 4,000 reported human cases of St. Louis encephalitis, with an average of 102 cases reported each year.
 An infected mosquito of the Culex species transmits the virus during blood meals.
 Symptoms of the virus will appear approximately five to 15 days after being bit.
 Symptoms include headache, high fever, neck stiffness, disorientation, coma, tremors and occasional convulsions or spastic paralysis.
+For a link to the CDC map of where the virus is in the US, click here.

 LaCrosse Encephalitis Virus